openrewrite/rewrite-docs/running-recipes/getting-started.md

 At this point, you're able to run any of the Maven goals or Gradle tasks provided by the OpenRewrite plugin.
 See [Maven Plugin Configuration](/reference/rewrite-maven-plugin.md) or [Gradle Plugin Configuration](/reference/gradle-plugin-configuration.md) for the full set of options.

-From the command line, try running `./mvnw rewrite:discover` or `./gradlew rewriteDiscover` to see a list of all the recipes available for execution.
+From the command line, try running `mvn rewrite:discover` or `gradle rewriteDiscover` to see a list of all the recipes available for execution.
 Initially, this will list only the recipes built-in to OpenRewrite.

 ## Step 3: Activate a recipe